0x00019913/meshy/README.md

 # Delete

 This action is not undoable.
-It removes all geometry data from the current state, allowing the user to import another mesh.
+It removes all mesh data from the current state, allowing the user to import another mesh.